 Mandela: the peacemaker

-Mandela saw a future for South Africa as a nation where whites, coloured and indians were integral part of a predominantly black African society.
+Mandela saw a future for South Africa as a nation where whites, colored and Indians were integral parts of predominantly black African society.
 This implies the logic whereby property and possessions remained untouched, unlike what has happened in Zimbabwe.

 He was a humanist at heart, a people’s person, not out of pragmatism or for political gain, but because of his character, the man that he was.